mekomsolutions/odoo-sale_order_price_recalculation/README.md

 ### Deploy on repository

-2 was to set the credentials:
+2 ways to set the credentials:
 - export username/password as environment variables:
 ```
 # Prompt for Nexus username and password